grjsmith/practical_strategy_for_technologists/Chapter8.md

 #### British Army: Land Operating Concept Review

+The Land Operating Concept is a good strategy.

-Concisely stated and unambiguous problem statements that are linked by an underlying theme.
-That theme comes across even stronger for anyone who has been following events in Ukraine.
+It has concise and unambiguous problem statements that are linked by an underlying theme.

-Clear solutions that present both an overall approach that acts as a thread through all the solutions but also clear actions.
+It contains solutions that present both an overall approach that acts as a thread through all the solutions but also clear next actions.

 Anyone in the British Army or any of it's partners implementing any task could easily check whether what they are doing will help or hinder this strategy.

 Both the British Army and UK Government strategy are huge in scope.
-Both these strategies have far reaching impacts on organisations all around the world, a large number of direct employees day-to-day lives will be different as a result of these strategies.
+Both these strategies have far reaching impacts on organizations all around the world, a large number of direct employees day-to-day lives will be different as a result of these strategies.
 One is clear, concise, actionable and can be used as test for any activity.
 The other one is hard to consume, makes very few clear statements, has no problem statement and can't be used to distill any kind of clear actions let alone determine if a task supports or obstructs the strategy.

 ### Australian Government Data Strategy 2021-2024